DaanDeMeyer/reproc/README.md

   `pipe` with `fcntl` on OSX.
 This means that it is possible for file descriptors to leak on OSX if processes are created at the same time in multiple threads.

+  Windows Vista added the `STARTUPINFOEXW` structure in which we can put a list of handles that should be inherited.
+Only these handles are inherited by the child process.
+Note that this only stops process-lib's processes from inheriting unintended handles.
+Other code in your application that calls `CreateProcess` without passing a `STARTUPINFOEXW` struct containing the handles it should inherit can still unintentionally inherit handles meant for a process-lib process.

 ## Design